 The Northwest produces world-class strawberries, unrivalled in sweetness.
-Two distinct categories of strawberries keep the berries coming from mid-June to fall.
+Two distinct categories of strawberries keep field ripened berries coming from mid-June to fall.
+Cold-frame strawberries hit local farmers markets as early as April.

 Ever-bearing strawberries extend the season almost to fall, although these berries are typically available only at local farmers markets.
 They are nearly as delicious as June-bearing berries.
 Ever-bearing strawberries include Albion, Quinault, Seascape, Tristar, and Tribute.

 To kick off the season, here are some tried-and-true recipes from past seasons.
-Check out the Strawberry Primer first for a wide range of other flavors that partner beautifully with the inestimable Northwest strawberry.
+Check out our Fresh Strawberry Primer first for a wide range of other flavors that partner beautifully with the inestimable Northwest strawberry.

 Everything you need to know, including season, selection, storage, preparation, cooking, and great flavor pairings.